-In 2004 Raincoast began 5 years of grueling and expensive boat-based, systematic surveys of BC’s coastal waters to determine the abundance and distribution of marine birds and mammals.
-This work has been a critical part of our efforts to achieve long-term protection for maritime animals and their habitats.
-Over 14,000 km of ocean trackline were surveyed between 2004 and 2008, primarily in the waters between Dixon Entrance (Alasks -BC Border) and Johnstone Strait, as well as the inside inlets.
+In 2004 Raincoast began 5 years (7 seasons) of gruelling and expensive boat-based, systematic surveys of BC’s coastal waters to determine the abundance and distribution of marine birds and mammals.
+This work has been a critical part of our efforts to achieve long-term protection of marine mammals habitats.
+Over 14,000 km of ocean track line were surveyed between 2004 and 2008, primarily in the waters between Dixon Entrance (Alaska -BC Border) and Johnstone Strait, but also the inside inlets.

 Marine mammal sightings maps

 Dolphins and porpoises

 Pinnipeds and sea otters